logzio/logz-docs/_source/logzio_collections/_metrics-sources/system.md

 <!-- info-box-start:info -->
 This Docker container monitors Linux system metrics only.
-For other OSes, we recommend running Metricbeat locally on the system itself.
+For other operating systems, we recommend running Metricbeat locally on the system itself.
 {:.info-box.note}
 <!-- info-box-end -->